yankuic/omop_etl/issues.md

 # ISSUES

-## June 15, 2021
+## June 2021

-- [x] Missing mappings for non-invasive sbp and dbp
+- [x] Missing concept mappings for non-invasive sbp and dbp
-- [x] Null source values present in measurement table, comming from map - cvp and bp_non-invasive tables
+- [x] Null values in measurementsource_value, comming from map - cvp and bp_non-invasive tables

-## May 24, 2021
+## May 2021

 measurement